The e-Discovery and Information Governance Law Review: USA

 Parties need only produce non-privileged, responsive ESI to another party.
 Therefore, privileged documents, including those protected by attorney–client privilege and work-product immunity, need not be produced.
 Parties may employ technological tools to assist attorneys in locating privileged documents requiring protection from disclosure.

-Whenever privileged ESI is withheld, the withholding party must 'describe the nature of the documents, communications, or tangible things not produced or disclosed – and do so in a manner that, without revealing information itself privileged or protected, will enable the other parties to assess the claim'.18 This Rule has led to parties creating logs of privileged documents being withheld.
+Whenever privileged ESI is withheld, the withholding party must 'describe the nature of the documents, communications, or tangible things not produced or disclosed – and do so in a manner that, without revealing information itself privileged or protected, will enable the other parties to assess the claim'.19 This Rule has led to parties creating logs of privileged documents being withheld.
 The contents of these logs may be the subject of local rules and can also be the subject of an agreement between the parties.

 However, even when technological tools are employed and documents are logged, the vast quantity of ESI poses significant challenges when trying to protect privileged information from disclosure.
-For years, courts embarked on varied analyses to determine whether the disclosure of privileged ESI through mistaken production constituted a privilege waiver.
+For years, courts embarked on varied analyses to determine whether the disclosure of privileged ESI through mistaken production constitutes a privilege waiver.
 Now, parties may avoid these varied analyses altogether by seeking an order under Federal Rule of Evidence 502(d) to protect against the waiver of attorney–client privilege or work-product immunity by the mere production of ESI.
 This order can protect a party from incurring protracted arguments over whether a privilege has been waived under Federal Rule of Evidence 502(b), including arguments over whether the disclosure was inadvertent, whether the privilege holder took reasonable steps to prevent disclosure and whether the privilege holder took reasonable steps to rectify the disclosure.

 iv Challenging an opponent's production

-If a party believes an opponent's production is incomplete, that party should raise the issue with its opponent.
+If a party believes an opponent's production is incomplete, the party should raise the issue with its opponent.
 Should the parties be unable to resolve the issue, the requesting party may file a motion to compel production under Rule 37(a).
 Failure to meet and confer before filing the motion to compel will preclude the moving party from seeking costs for making the motion.